-Annually, approximately 9,500 new cases of gastric cancer are diagnosed in men and approximately 6,000 new cases in women in Germany.
-This makes gastric cancer the tenth most common cancer in men, accounting for about 3.5% of all malignant tumor cases, and the ninth most common cancer in women, accounting for about 2.4%.
-In terms of cancer-related mortality, the relevance of gastric cancer is even higher.
-Gastric cancer accounts for about 3.5% of all cancer deaths in women and 4.2% in men.
-The median age of onset, 71 for men and 76 for women, is higher than that of cancer overall (70 years for men, 69 years for women).
-The median age at death is 74 years (men) and 78 years (women) (cancer total: 75 and 77 years).
-It can be assumed that there are about 33,000 patients in Germany whose diagnosis was made no more than five years ago, and 52,000 patients with a diagnosis in the last 10 years.
+Every year, around 9,500 new cases of gastric cancer are diagnosed in men and around 6,000 new cases in women in Germany.
+This makes gastric cancer the tenth most common cancer in men, accounting for around 3.5% of all malignancies, and the ninth most common malignancy in women, accounting for around 2.4%.
+In terms of cancer mortality, the relevance of gastric cancer is even higher.
+It accounts for around 3.5% of all cancer deaths in women and 4.2% in men.
+The average age of onset is 71 for men and 76 for women, which is higher than for cancer as a whole (70 for men, 69 for women).
+The average age at death is 74 years (men) and 78 years (women) (cancer overall: 75 and 77 years).
+It can be assumed that there are around 33,000 patients living in Germany who were diagnosed no more than five years ago and 52,000 patients who were diagnosed in the last 10 years.

-The age-standardized incidence rates, as well as the age-standardized mortality rates, have been decreasing for years in both sexes, see Figure 1.
-The age-standardized incidence rate in men has decreased by an average of 2.2% per year in the past 16 years - the mortality rate even by an average of 3.4% per year.
-The incidence rate in women has decreased by an average of 2.7% per year over the past 16 years, and the mortality rate by an average of 3.7% per year.
-Case rates and (crude) rates for males are about 60% higher than for females.
+The age-standardized incidence rates, as well as the age-standardized mortality rates, have been declining for years for both sexes, see Figure 1.
+The age-standardized incidence rate for men has fallen by an average of 2.2% per year over the last 16 years - the mortality rate has even fallen by an average of 3.4% per year.
+The incidence rate for women has fallen by an average of 2.7% per year over the last 16 years - the mortality rate by an average of 3.7% per year.
+Case numbers and (crude) rates for men are around 60% higher than for women.